Why study Hispanic Studies with Arabic at Warwick?

 You will work closely with leading researchers whose specialisms range from contemporary Spain to Latin America, via Galicia, the Caribbean, the Atlantic and even the UK.
 In your first year, you will follow a core Spanish language programme at either beginner or advanced level, and depending on your degree course either one or two core cultural modules.

-In your second and third years, you will make an individual selection of modules.
-You can view the modules currently available for second– and final-year students on our website at www.warwick.ac.uk/hispanicmodules
+In your intermediate and final years, you will make an individual selection of modules.
+You can view the modules currently available for intermediate– and final-year students on our website at www.warwick.ac.uk/hispanicmodules

 Arabic can only be taken at beginner level or post-GCSE level maximum.
 You will develop your linguistic skills by taking a language module in your first, second and fourth years.
 By the end of the course you will be expected to reach B2 standard (CEFR) in Arabic (this approximates to A Level).